naeem-b-dev/adopaw/BACKEND_SEARCH_REQUIREMENTS.md

 - Display appropriate "no results" messages
 - Support infinite scrolling for search results
 - Apply category filters as secondary filters
+- Send all filter parameters from the filter page

 ---

 **Note**: Search should work as the PRIMARY filter across ALL categories, with category selection being a SECONDARY filter that refines the search results.
+All other filters (age, size, gender, activity, distance) should be applied as additional refinements.